 Challenge: I have to manipulate and combine reports in spreadsheets

 Companies often store data in multiple sources such as CRMs and ERPs.
-After reports are created from each source, this data must be often combined so it can be accessed from a single source, typically a spreadsheet.
-While spreadsheets have their uses in business, they are a not good option for reporting.
+After reports are created from each source, then this data needs to be combined so it can be accessed from a single source, typically a spreadsheet.
+While spreadsheets have their uses in business, they are an inefficient option for reporting.
 Spreadsheets are notoriously prone to errors.
 A mistake in a single cell will be carried throughout and invalidate the entire report.
-Additionally, when a spreadsheet is being shared, it is nearly impossible to guarantee that everyone is using the most current version.
-Misleading spreadsheet data can lead to significant financial loss, as many companies have discovered.
+Additionally, when a spreadsheet is being shared, it is difficult to guarantee that everyone is using the most current version.

 Solution: A system that integrates data from multiple sources

-A BI solution like Phocas is the ideal solution.
-Phocas is designed to integrate seamlessly to your various data sources and funnel this disparate data to consolidate it into one discrete location.
+A BI solution like Phocas provides a single source of truth by consolidating data from your ERP and other business systems.
+Phocas is designed to integrate seamlessly to your various data sources and funnel this disparate data into one discrete location.
 Once your data is converted, it is accessible on a BI dashboard where it cannot be accidentally altered or deleted.

 Challenge: I have to be at the office when I’m creating reports